motleykl/FlowControl_Week4/README.md

   echo "$a is NOT less than 3."
 fi
 ```
+want to indent when doing different commands(?)- the different parts of if then
+dont have to use else
+fi = end (its if backwards

 Here's an example of combining backticks, command-line arguments, and an if...else statement to write a script that tests if a command-line argument has a certain number of characters.